s183578/41934-Advanced-BIM-Group-22/A5_ProjectReflection/readme.md

 ### Process of developing the tool
 - Did the process of the course enable you to answer or define questions that you might need later for thesis?

-The process of the course can definitely support the progress in future BIM-related work.
-Wherever the case is to develope smarter tools for BIM use or working with BIM models in general
+The process of the course has definitely support the progress in future BIM-related work.
+Wherever the case is to develope smarter tools for BIM use or working with BIM models in general.
+However based on our limited time with this course it is unlikely that it will enable us to answer or define questions that we would use for our thesis.

 - Would you have preferred to have been given less choice in the use cases?